-The recreational trail system envisioned for Palmer Creek, Lippincott Gulch and the Bank of the Yamhill River has models in Portland's Marquam Nature Park, Forest Park and Hoyt Arboretum (pictured below.)
+The recreational trail system envisioned for the Palmer Creek, Lippincott Gulch and the Bank of the Yamhill River has models in Portland's Marquam Nature Park, Hoyt Arboretum (pictured below), and Forest Park.
+Marquam Nature Park was assembled by citizens using a mix of parcel acquisition and tax benefits gained from the donation of steep, wooded backyards, which were difficult to develop.
+It is one link in Portland's 40 Mile Loop trail system.